 The principle behind the Marta flea market is very simple: sellers rent a shelf on which they present their goods.
 Just about everything is sold here, from second-hand clothes, handbags and shoes, through to products designed by the sellers themselves.
 But it’s not just people selling their second-hand items or young designers presenting their collections – online shops that don’t have their own stores are also making use of the retail space.
 Myrielle can be found inside the shop every day, hard at work selling the various products.
-All of the proceeds go directly to the seller; the store is financed purely by renting out the shelves.
+The shop is financed by the shelf rentals and a commission of 15 per cent on the items sold.

 ‘For the Finns, it’s normal to look around for second-hand products at shelf flea markets.’